public interface MiGeometryHexahedronIjk extends MiGeometry

 Returns the internal coordinates layout in memory as 6 enum values covering

 all possible cases.
-For instance KJI
+For instance KJI means that:

 The fastest way to go through the coordinates with such layout is to perform the following triple loop: